Event table columns

 The name of the span event.

-RECORD_ATTRIBUTES Column
+RECORD_ATTRIBUTES column

-Describes the event with metadata set by Snowflake or by handler code.
+Describes the event with metadata set by Snowflake or by code.
 The value will vary depending on the type of record the row contains, as described in the following sections.

 For LOG RECORD_TYPE